DanHodges/TheologicalDictionary/rabbinic-judaism.md

 # Rabbinic Judaism
-Definition of Rabbinic Judaism coming soon.
+The definition of Rabbinic Judaism is coming soon!